 Food stylists prepare food for photos to be used in traditional print publications, for online publications, blogs, social media feeds etc. In addition, the food could be used on set for films, music videos, advertisements and so on.
 The job of a Food Stylist is to make the food look visually appealing.
+For more information about what being a Food Stylist involves, read here.

 Food Stylists do not prepare food for consumption, but for aesthetics only, yet they are an integral part of the foodservice industry.
 They also require liability insurance to protect their business from claims.
 For example, what if there is a mishap during a photo shoot, where property is damaged or broken?
 Consider what would happen if someone on set sneaks a taste of the food that you have prepared (that may have been sitting out at room temperature for hours during a photo shoot) and then becomes ill.
 Having liability insurance protects you, gives you peace of mind, and reinforces your professionalism.